Michael Zürn

 Michael Zürn (born February 14, 1959 in Esslingen am Neckar) is a German political scientist.
 He has been Director of the Global Governance research department at the WZB Berlin Social Science Center and Professor of International Relations at Freie Universität Berlin since 2004.
+According to an analysis of political science publications in 2017, he was referred to as the “center of the German political science universe”.